CrowdHailer/raxx/getting_started.md

 end
 ```

-By default any layout modules, that use `Raxx.Layout`, will be imported in to views derrived from them.
+By default any layout modules, that use `Raxx.View.Layout`, will be imported in to views derrived from them.

 ## Assets
 After creating a HTML view static assets are a good next section